 Cows near Bilbao (left) and mares and foal in Aralar Natural Park (center and right).
 Photos by Itziar García-Mijangos

-- Meet the editors workshop will provide an opportunity to participants to meet with to meet with editors of high impact journals, ask questions about peer-review process and get useful.
+- Meet the editors workshop will provide an opportunity to participants to meet with editors of high impact journals, ask questions about peer-review process and get useful information for submission of succesful papers.
 It will be facilitated by Didem Ambarlı.
 The workshop is free of charge.

 - Introduction to Orthoptera workshop will provide key aspects on the taxonomy and ecology of grasshoppers, katydids and crickets through a brief course indoors and practical activities in the field.
 It will be led by Rocco Labadessa who is an expert in insect ecology and conservation, with specific studies on orthopteran ecology and biogeography.
 This event is optional, with a fee of €20.

 Saga pedo, Tylopsis liliifolia and Prionotropis appula by Rocco Labadessa